meker12/commerce-channels.en/help/amazon-channel/ob-create-listing-rule.md

 After onboarding a store is complete, the information sync between [!DNL Commerce] and Amazon is initiated.
 Your Amazon listings are imported into [!DNL Commerce] and attempt to match with products in your [!DNL Commerce] Catalog.

-You can view your Amazon order information in the _Recent Orders_ section of the store dashboard.
+You can view your Amazon order information in the _[!UICONTROL Recent Orders]_ section of the store dashboard.
 See [Store Dashboard](./amazon-store-dashboard.md) or [Manage Orders](./managing-orders.md).

 >[!IMPORTANT]
 >
 >There are some important store settings (listings, pricing, rules, fulfillment, more) that have default values for a new store.
-To ensure that your store is set up for your specific needs, review your [Store Settings](./default-store-settings.md) .
+To ensure that your store is set up for your specific needs, review your [store settings](./default-store-settings.md) .

 ![Next icon](assets/btn-next.png) [**Continue to Default Store Settings**](./default-store-settings.md)